digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 Disk imaging liberates bitstreams from digital storage media, which can otherwise be subject to all the inherent risks associated with born-digital items.
 Disk images can be migrated into modern computing environments where they can be analyzed.
 The analysis may be for appraisal purposes, or throughout the course of archival processing in arranging and describing the contents.

 -->

 ---

+## **Question - 1/2**
+We now know of two ways to get born-digital contents from the source media: transfer specific contents directly off the media, or create a sector-by-sector image.

+---

+## **Question - 2/2**
+Is disk imaging appropriate for every piece of born-digital media transferred to and accessioned by a collecting institution?
+Why or why not?

+---